MysteryPancake/Houdini-Fun/README.md

 1. Use Time Shift to freeze the animated geometry.
 This is your rest pose.
 2. If possible, blast everything except a single prim for optimization.
-3. Use Extract Transform to compare the frozen prim to the animated prim.
+3. Use Extract Transform to make a transform going from frozen prim to the animated prim.
-5. Use Transform Pieces to apply the transform.
-This inverts the animation and stabilizes the geometry.
+5. Use Transform Pieces to invert the animation and stabilize the geometry.
 6. Do whatever you want to the geometry while stabilized.
 7. Use Transform Pieces again to animate the geometry again.
 Make sure to tick "Invert Transformation"!